MichaelVessia/wetlabs/README.md

 The script will prompt you for a file name.
 Enter the name of the file, with the `.txt` extension included.

 After execution completes, you should have a csv file in the same directory.
 It will have the same name as the input file, but with a `.csv` extension instead.
-See `example_output.txt`
+See `example_output.csv`